0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 - Server's operating system (How many Linux, Windows, Mac, and its versions?)
 - Number of Web application services (What are the technologies that are being used to build those websites?)
-- Number of Web servers (IIS, Apache, Nginx)
+- Number of Web servers (IIS, Apache, Nginx,...)
 - Domain (how many subdomains?)
 - 5-tuples (Src, Dest IP Address, Src, Dest Port, Protocol)
 - Are there any remote access services that are public to the internet (RDP, VNC, VPN, SSH)
-- Firewall
+- Firewall, IDS/IPS

+There are so many to understand but the easiest thing in my opinion is to understand this.

 ### Understand Windows and Linux